 - Begin sexual activity as usual, including stimulation of the penis, until you feel almost ready to ejaculate.

-If the pause-squeeze technique causes pain or discomfort, another technique is to stop sexual stimulation just prior to ejaculation, wait until the level of arousal has diminished and then start again.
+On the off chance that the pause-squeeze technique causes you some form of discomfort or pain, another technique is to stop sexual stimulation just prior to ejaculation, wait until the level of arousal has gone down and then start again

-This approach is known as the stop-start technique.
+This process is known as the stop-start strategy.

-Condoms might decrease penis sensitivity, which can help delay ejaculation.
-“Climax control” condoms are available over the counter.
+Condoms might reduce penis sensation, which can assist in delay ejaculation.
+“Orgasm control” condoms are available over the counter.

-These condoms contain numbing agents such as benzocaine or lidocaine or are made of thicker latex to delay ejaculation.
+These condoms comprise numbing agents such as benzocaine or lidocaine or are produced with thicker latex to prolong ejaculation.
 Examples include Trojan Extended, Durex Performax Intense and Lifestyles Everlast Intense.

-With the simple techniques listed here, about 95 out of 100 men will recover from PE.
-There is no way to promise recovery, but learning how to relax helps.
-If the problem remains, continue to work with your health care provider to find solutions.
+With these basic strategies outlined here, around 95 out of 100 men will recover from PE.
+There is no real way to guarantee recovery, however, figuring out how to loosen up makes a difference.
+In the event that the issue remains, keep on working with your health care provider to discover other solutions.